-- The Program is requesting proposals for prescribed fire management services during the spring of 2015. - 40 The performance period will begin on April 1 and will end on May 31.
-The Contractor will be responsible - for lodging and all labor, materials, equipment, tools, transportation and supplies required to complete the - work.
-Fire management services will include, but are not limited to, prescribed fire planning and - 43 implementation, fire-line preparation, post burn mop-up and monitoring, and if needed wildfire - suppression.
+The Contractor will be responsible for lodging and all labor, materials, equipment, tools, transportation and supplies required to complete the work.
+Fire management services will include, but are not limited to, prescribed fire planning and implementation, fire-line preparation, post burn mop-up and monitoring, and if needed, wildfire suppression.
 Contractors must be able to provide their own equipment.

-Contractors must also be available respond to any issues that may arise after the contractor's prescribed burn is complete.
+Contractors must also be available respond to any issues that may arise after each prescribed burn is complete.
 These issues could include: smoke management problems, mop-up concerns, post-burn monitoring needs or escapes.
 This response must occur during the same day of contact by the Rural Fire Protection Districts local fire chief with jurisdiction over the burn unit or EDO staff and must include the appropriate personnel, equipment or contingency measures.